 Richmond was becoming more needed than ever being one of the only places within hours the people of Eastern Kentucky could call after other clinics had closed.
 That is why only one year after Advanced Richmond opened he had a dream to open a new clinic in Berea.

 Advanced Animal Care Berea opened in June of 2009.
 He loved being back where it all started in Berea.
 Advanced Berea served the community for 13 years before moving into a brand new building in June of 2022.

-Today, the Martin family proudly continues to own and operate these three top veterinary hospitals in Eastern Kentucky: Advanced Animal Care, Advanced Animal Care Berea, and Waco Animal Hospital.
+Today, the Martin family proudly continues to own and operate these four top veterinary hospitals in Eastern Kentucky: Advanced Animal Care, Advanced Animal Care General, Advanced Animal Care Berea, and Waco Animal Hospital.
 These locations each have their own unique qualities that set them a part, allowing pet owners in the Bluegrass region to have access to veterinary care from a family rooted in Kentucky's history.
 We are anything but corporate veterinary care and we are proud to call have called Kentucky home for over 50 years.